Most people have heard of estate planning.

 Some Need Additional Plan Documents.

-People with larger estates or special circumstances may need to create and fund a trust to make sure their property transfers as easily as possible.
+People with larger estates or special circumstances may need to do advanced estate planning that involves creating and funding a trust to make sure their property transfers as easily as possible.
 One advantage is that property passed to beneficiaries through a trust does not have to go through probate.
 Avoiding probate offers lots of advantages, including privacy.
 Trust documents are not made public record, like Wills are, so no one can see what property you had and who received it.

 Three common trusts are: